Skip to main content

 Under 15 minutes for a first campaign.
 You choose the month, name the campaign, set an optional goal, and a public campaign page is generated immediately.
 Sending invitations to participants takes a few additional minutes.
 By the end of your first session, you should have a live campaign page and invitations in participants' inboxes.

 MonthFund is launching its first pilot cohort in 2026.
-The calendar-based fundraising model itself has been tested in community settings and the math is proven — $1 through $31 sums to $496, and the collective ownership structure works.
+The calendar-based fundraising model itself has been tested in community settings, and the math is straightforward: $1 through $31 sums to $496.
+The collective ownership structure works.
 The platform makes that model repeatable, trackable, and scalable.
 Early organizations in the pilot program work directly with the MonthFund team and help shape how the product develops.
 Contact us if you're interested in being part of the early cohort.

 Organizations